icukovic/gingerbill.org-source/content/article/2021-11-30-memory-allocation-strategies-005.md

 ## Free and Coalescence

-When freeing a memory block that was allocator with our free list allocator, we need to retrieve the allocation header and that memory block to be treated as a free memory block now.
+When freeing a memory block that was allocated with our free list allocator, we need to retrieve the allocation header and that memory block to be treated as a free memory block now.
 We then need to iterate across the linked list of free memory blocks until will get to the right position in memory order (as the link list is sorted), and then insert new at that position.
 This can be achieved by looking at the previous and next nodes in the list since they are already sorted by address.

 When the insert of the free list, we want to coalescence any free memory blocks which are contiguous.
 When we were iterating across linked list we had to store both the previous and next free nodes, this means that we may be able to merge these blocks together if possible.